-The Net income from the Company's continuing operation for the year 2022 totaled R\$520,391, an increase of 31.8% compared with 2021.
+Net income from the Company's continued operation, related to 2023, totaled R\$536,666, which means an increase of 3.1% versus 2022.
 In general terms, the increase in the net income from continuing operations is a consequence of the increase in recurring revenue and discipline in the management of costs and expenses throughout the year.

-Net income (loss) of the Techfin Dimension:
+Net income (loss) from Techfin Dimension:

-On April 12, 2022, the Company's Board of Directors approved the creation of a Joint Venture with Itaú Unibanco S.A. ("Itaú"), called TOTVS Techfin ("JV"), whose purpose is to operate a digital financial services platform for small and medium-sized companies, through integrating a complete range of financial services.
-In this transaction, TOTVS and Itaú will each hold a 50% interest in JV.

-On November 1, 2022, approval by CADE became final.
-On June 22, 2023, the Central Bank of Brazil ("BACEN") issued an official letter approving the change in the corporate control of Supplier Sociedade de Crédito Direto S.A. as a result of the entry of Itaú Unibanco S.A ("BACEN Authorization").
-Finally, on July 31, 2023, after compliance with all applicable conditions precedent, the Transaction was closed.
+On April 12, 2022, the Company's Board of Directors approved the creation of a Joint Venture with Itaú Unibanco S.A., called TOTVS Techfin, whose purpose is to operate a digital financial services platform for small and medium-sized companies through integrating a complete range of financial services.
+On June 22, 2023, the Central Bank of Brazil issued an official letter approving the change in the corporate control of Supplier Sociedade de Crédito Direto S.A. as a consequence of the admission of Itaú Unibanco S.A.
+On July 31, 2023, after having complied with all applicable conditions precedent, the transaction was closed, and TOTVS and Itaú each now hold a 50% interest in the capital stock of TOTVS Techfin S.A.

-According to IFRS5, this transaction meets the criteria of assets held for sale, so the result of this operation was classified in a single line in the DRE, called "Net Income (loss) from Techfin Dimension".
+According to CPC31 / IFRS5, this transaction met the criteria of assets held for sale, so the result of this operation was classified in a single line in the DRE, called "Net income from Techfin Dimension (discontinued operation)" until the closing of the transaction.

-CASH FLOW STATEMENT
+CASH FLOW STATEMENTS

-The table below shows information extracted from the Company's Cash Flow Statements for the fiscal years ended on December 31, 2022 and 2021.
+The table below shows information extracted from the Company's Cash Flow Statements for the fiscal years ended on December 31, 2023 and 2022.
 This table shows the key items that impacted the corresponding activities and, therefore, the Company's cash and cash equivalents.